Alcohol poisoning: symptoms and causes

 Since alcohol poisoning is a serious complication, it requires emergency action.
 This post sheds more light on symptoms, causes, treatment, and other useful information about alcohol poisoning.

 When does alcohol poisoning occur?

-Alcohol poisoning occurs when blood alcohol concentration (BAC) is at 0.250-0.399%, the University of Notre Dame explains.
+Alcohol poisoning occurs when blood alcohol concentration (BAC) is at 0.250-0.399%, a 2021 article titled, “Blood Alcohol Concentration” from the University of Notre Dame explains.
 Blood/breath alcohol concentration describes the amount of alcohol in a person’s breath or bloodstream.
 It is expressed in grams of ethanol in 100 milliliters of blood (or 210 liters of breath).